St3plox/CloudChat-API/README.md

 - **src/main:** Contains the main source code of the application.
 - **src/test:** Includes test cases to validate the functionality of the implemented features.
-- **config:** Holds configuration files for Spring Boot and other settings.
-- **docs:** Documentation files for better understanding and usage of the API.

 ## Usage